College planning is an exciting time for you and your child. But, as exciting as it may be, there is a lot of preparation involved.

 So, whether your child is entering into their freshman year of high school or a few months away from graduation, there is no better time to start planning than the present.

-From figuring out your financials to helping your child prepare for admission exams, this post will provide you with a college planning checklist for parents to streamline your child’s transition from grade school to college.
+From figuring out your financials to helping your child prepare for admission exams, this college planning checklist for parents can help streamline your child’s transition from high school to college.

 Starting a Savings Plan

 College can be expensive.
 According to the Education Data Initiative, the average cost of college in the U.S. is $36,436 per year, including books, supplies, and daily living expenses.
 Indeed, the cost of going to college has more than doubled over the past two decades.

 As prices continue to soar, it’s easy to become worried about how your child will pay for college or that they will have to take out a crushing amount of student debt in order to pay for the college of their dreams.

 With this reality top-of-mind, it’s wise to start saving for your child’s college tuition and fees.
 But, while many parents may have the best intention of helping their children pay for their college expenses, they often fail to prepare.

 So, even if your child is just now entering high school, you can still start saving and preparing for college costs.
 It’s never too late to start setting money aside for your children’s education.

 💡 Quick Tip: You can fund your education with a low-rate, no-fee private student loan that covers all school-certified costs.

 Since grades and curriculum are crucial to getting an acceptance letter, you may want to keep close tabs on your student’s grades and study habits.
 From helping with studying to supporting homework expectations, getting involved with your kid’s coursework may help them perform better in school.

 You may also want to encourage them to take Advanced Placement courses.
 Since AP courses allow you to tackle college-level material while your child is still in high school, your student may get ahead by taking some.